Wilderness Orientation Q&A

 Here at Colorado Rocky Mountain School, we have been venturing into the outdoors since our founding in 1953.
 In the early days, the school piled everyone into the back of canvas-covered International Harvester trucks and drove to the red rock deserts of southeastern Utah to explore, camp, and seek both adventure and reflection.

 The first trip that all students go on when they arrive at CRMS is Wilderness Orientation.
 It is a 10-day service and backpacking trip in the Colorado Rocky Mountains.
-Since we know that students and families are curious about Wilderness Orientation, we offer the following answers to some of the more frequently asked questions.
+Since we know that students and families are curious about this trip, we offer the following answers to some of the more frequently asked questions.

 What if I’ve never backpacked or done anything like this before?

 No problem!
 We take strides to design our Wilderness Orientation to accommodate students with little to no outdoor experience up to students who have grown up adventuring in the outdoors.
 Your experienced leaders will be there to teach you the skills and to help you become proficient in outdoor living.
 For sure backpacking involves carrying a heavy pack and hiking on and off-trail over rugged terrain, but you will have time to acclimatize and practice the skills needed to travel and live in the outdoors.

 If you haven’t yet had the opportunity to experience a sunset over an alpine lake, or the feeling of making it to the top of a high mountain pass or peak, or the satisfaction of preparing a yummy meal with new friends over a camp stove you are in for a potent and powerful experience.
 It is one that upon reflection, our students (including those that were total novices when they arrived at CRMS) later share as having been some of the most powerful of their time at CRMS.

 What about all the gear I need?